Mark-Cooper-Janssen-Vooles/racquetApp/README.md

 A good tennis racquet is often over $300 to buy new, and often times older models are considered better than the newer racquets but they are no longer sold in retail stores.

-Since wooden racquets became a relic, the newer "modern" players racquet can last 20+ years and generally retain their playability quality.
+Since wooden racquets became a relic, the newer "modern" players racquet can last 20+ years and generally retain their play-ability quality.
 RacquetApp creates a dedicated online environment for the public to buy and sell their tennis racquets.

 It caters for a beginner-intermediate player looking to get into the sport by purchasing a quality tennis racquet that isn't super expensive, or an advanced player looking to try out new racquets to up their game.
 It also caters for collectors looking to add another classic to their collection.